 Time was dwindling down so quickly in Bangkok, we had so much to see and do, it’s like a race against time.
 Our next visit was to the ever famous Lebua Tower, well known and loved due to the fact The Hangover had a short burst of filming done in the lift and tower top.
 This had always been on our list, so here it was.

-What can we say, a truly amazing experience, and everyone should make the trip up the tower, even if your scared of heights.
-We got to the Lebua Tower in around thirty minutes by tuck tuck from our hotel, a little hair raising but fun at the same time.
+What can we say, a truly amazing experience and everyone should make the trip up the tower, even if you’re scared of heights.
+We got to the Lebua Tower in around thirty minutes by tuck tuck from our hotel, a little hair-raising but fun at the same time.
 Upon arrival, you look upwards, and not one glimpse is in sight of what it really is going to be like.

 In Bangkok you do have a wide choice of temples to visit, we also visited Wat Pho, the reclining Buddha, Wat Saket and Wat Arun, all absolutely beautiful and a must see.

 After spending five days in Bangkok, we felt we had thoroughly enjoyed every aspect of it.
-We had seen and tasted so many different types of foods, and was truly blown away with the culture, temples, kindness, and of course the Lebua Tower.
+We had seen and tasted so many different types of foods and was truly blown away by the culture, temples, kindness, and of course the Lebua Tower.

-Quick flights are always the best, especially when your a little impatient like me.
+Quick flights are always the best, especially when you’re a little impatient like me.
 We made a promise to Bangkok as we waved it goodbye, we will be seeing you again soon.